Non-disclosure agreements, confidentiality agreements, business protection agreements, trade secret agreements.

-Confidentiality agreements, non-disclosure agreements, NDAs, business protection agreements – no matter what you call them, they're an essential part of a company's internal and external contractual structure.
+No matter what you call it, a non-disclosure agreement (also called an NDA) an essential part of a company's internal and external contractual structure.

 All employees, managers, and contractors who have access to your customer records should be required to sign a Confidentiality Agreement prohibiting any disclosure of any such information to anyone, including family members.
 You can choose to incorporate the confidentiality provisions into your standard employment contract, or use a separate agreement or confidentiality pledge form.

-You should also adopt a company confidentiality policy that clearly states what the employee's / contractor's obligations are and what their liability will be if they breach the confidentiality provisions.
-The policy statement should also be distributed to any outside consultants that the company has contracted with, who may receive or have access to confidential information in the course of performing their services.
+Your company should also adopt a confidentiality policy that clearly states what the employee's / contractor's obligations are and what their liability will be if they breach the confidentiality provisions.
+The policy statement should also be distributed to any third party consultants that the company has contracted with, who may receive or have access to confidential information in the course of performing their services.

 A competitor could use your financial data to their advantage.
 So could an ex-employee.
 A 2014 white paper by Osterman Research revealed that "68% of information workers store work-related information in a personally managed file-sharing solution".
 And "89% of employees continue to have access to at least one application from their former employer now that they are working for someone else."